Floorp-Projects/Floorp/testing/geckodriver/doc/Profiles.md

 starting the browser with a blank page.

-The recommended preferences set at runtime (see 2 above) may also be disabled entirely by setting `marionette.prefs.recommended`.
+The recommended preferences set at runtime (see 2 above) may also be disabled entirely by setting `remote.prefs.recommended` starting with Firefox
+91. For older versions of Firefox, the preference to use was `marionette.prefs.recommended`.
 This may however cause geckodriver to not behave correctly according to the WebDriver standard, so it should be used with caution.